 Subpart 4.
 Review Committee Conduct.
-The review committee will take no part inshall not undertake any independent investigation into the facts or issues involved in the case.
+The review committee shall not undertake any independent investigation into the facts or issues involved in the case.
 The review committee will not communicate with any person, including a party or Department staff, with respect to any substantive aspect of the case, except upon prior notice and opportunity for all parties to participate.
 No member of the review committee shall serve as a member of any hearing committee which may later be named to decide the merits of the case.